HITS-AIN/GPCC.jl/README.md

 [*A Gaussian process cross-correlation approach to time delay estimation for reverberation mapping of active galactic nuclei*](https://github.com/HITS-AIN/GPCCpaper).

+GPCC is a probabilistic alternative to the Interpolated Cross Correlation function (ICCF).
+Advantages over the ICCF include:

+- Outputs a probability distribution for the delay.
+- It can incorporate a prior on the delay.
+- Delivers predictions for out-of-sample data.

 ## 💾 Installation

 Apart from cloning, an easy way of using the package is the following: